-The cost for the 2 1/2 day course is $250.00 which includes Successful Queen Rearing manual, Honey Bee Diseases and Pests manual, lunch, and refreshments.
-Those attending the course may purchase a professional video (VHS or DVD) demonstrating the queen rearing techniques at a discount price of $30.
+The cost for the 2 1/2 day course is $275.00 which includes Successful Queen Rearing manual, Honey Bee Diseases and Pests manual, lunch, and refreshments.
+Those attending the course receive a professional video (DVD) demonstrating the queen rearing techniques.
 Enrollment is limited to 32 people, so register early!

 This course is for anyone interested in learning how to raise queens who has at least one year of beekeeping experience.